StandingPadAnimations/phanpy-tauri/README.md

 This fork only accepts PRs related to the Tauri side of things.

-Note that there are some issues currently, like a bug where logging in to Mastodon returns `Redirection to URL with a scheme that is not HTTP(S)`.
-This error disappears if you right click and reload.

 ## Installing
 Arch binaries are provided under the releases tab, and an AUR package exists as well https://aur.archlinux.org/packages/phanpy-tauri